 Tommywood is a column that explores the cultural landscape of Los Angeles through a personal lens, taking the reader everywhere from a tour of Frank Gehry’s Santa Monica, to Robert Evans’ bed, with a morning spent in Traffic school and lunch with French philosopher Bernard Henri-Levy, with time for a game of mah-jong, and a remembrance of when Hungarians ruled Hollywood.

-Tom Teicholz is a film producer in Los Angeles.
-Everywhere else, he’s a content creator, producer, author and journalist whose work has appeared in Forbes.com, The Los Angeles Review of Books, Narrative magazine, Newsweek.com,The LA Times Op-Ed page, The New York Times Sunday Magazine, Interview and The Huffington Post.
+Tom Teicholz is a journalist, producer, podcaster and content creator in Los Angeles whose work has appeared in Forbes.com, The Los Angeles Review of Books, Narrative magazine, Newsweek.com,The LA Times Op-Ed page, The New York Times Magazine, Interview and The Huffington Post.

 CURRENT AND RECENT WORK: